QuantConnect/Documentation/03-Algorithm-Reference/02-initializing-algorithms.rst

 Setting Dates
 =============

-Backtesting uses the ``SetStartDate(int year, int month, int day)`` and ``SetEndDate(int year, int month, int day)`` methods to configure the backtest time range.
+Backtesting uses the ``self.SetStartDate(int year, int month, int day)`` and ``self.SetEndDate(int year, int month, int day)`` methods in Python, or the ``SetStartDate(int year, int month, int day)`` and ``SetEndDate(int year, int month, int day)`` methods in C# to configure the backtest time range.
 If unspecified, the end date defaults to yesterday.
 In .NET languages, you can also use a DateTime object to set the dates.

 .. tabs::